pdf/golifx/README.md

 ```go
 func (c *Client) GetGroupByID(id string) (common.Group, error)
 ```
-GetGroupByID looks up a group by it's id and returns a common.Group.
+GetGroupByID looks up a group by its `id` and returns a common.Group.
 May return a common.ErrNotFound error if the lookup times out without finding the group.

 #### func (*Client) GetGroupByLabel